Multi-Factor Authentication

 Using an authenticator app for MFA

-Once you set up MFA for your account using a phone, we recommend you download and set up an authenticator app as it is the most secure MFA method.
+After you set up MFA for your account, we recommend you download and set up an authenticator app to your mobile phone as it is the most secure MFA method.

 The Microsoft Authenticator app free to download and use.
-Once it is setup on your phone you do not need wifi or data when you are asked to authenticate yourself.
+Once it is set up on your phone you will not need wifi or data when you are asked to authenticate yourself.

 You can download and install the app from the Microsoft website, or look for this logo in Google Play or the App Store: